City & Guilds 2850 Level 2 Certificate in Engineering

 How will I be assessed?

-The mandatory and specialist units are assessed by on-line multi-choice exams or written test.
+The mandatory and principles units are assessed by on-line multi-choice exams or written examination.
+The practical units are assessed by a practical assignment and a short written test.